johnbcarpenter/USC_IML288/LINKS.md

-this list is a work in progress for references that we discuss in class.
+this list is a work in progress for _creative coding_ references that we discuss in class.
 i'll keep updating throughout the semester.

 ## blogs: